Combine cycling and transit

 All Kelowna Regional Transit buses are equipped with bicycle racks that will carry two bikes.

-The racks are very easy to use, watch the short video or follow the steps below to load and unload your bike then jump on board and relax!
+The racks are very easy to use.
+Watch the short video or follow the steps below on how to load and unload your bike then jump on board and relax.

 - Inform the bus driver you are loading your bike - if multiple passengers are boarding the bus, begin

 - Load your bike from the curb side only